SupplyChainManagementProject/SupplyChainManagementBackend/README.md

 # Supply Chain Management Backend (Node.js)

-This Node.js project is a REST API service that performs various tasks of the Supply Chain Management process by means of a API calls.
+This Node.js project is a REST API service that performs various tasks of the Supply Chain Management process by means of API calls.